Levridge-Tory/LevridgeIntegrationDocs/docs/Integration-Overview.md

 ﻿hero: Integration Overview

 # Introduction
-The Levridge integration framework provides integration between Dynamics365 Finance and Operations and Dynamics 365 Customer Engagement and 3rd party applications.
+The Levridge integration framework provides integration between Dynamics365 Finance and SCM and Dynamics 365 Customer Engagement and 3rd party applications.

-This document provides and overview of the integration framework and links to the document that exists for the framework.
+This document provides and overview of the integration framework and links to the documents that exist for the framework.

 # Overview
 The Levridge Integration Framework is an entity syncronization framework.